TLDR; (if you don’t want to read it all)

 GoodRx uses several RxBin numbers.
 And the RxGroup numbers never change when they are shown with their corresponding RxGroup.
 So this makes be believe they have partnered with several PBM’s.
 If so, this would make them a marketing company that has multiple partners, aggregates the data and displays the PBM with the best deals.
 They are providing traffic to the PBM.

-PBM’s negotiate huge discounts.
-If the PBM is large, for example the PBM’s that represent a large union or AAA or several large companies, they will indeed be sending a lot of customers to those locations.
+PBM’s negotiate huge discounts in exchange for business sent to drug stores.
+If the PBM is large, for example, the PBM’s that represent a large union, AAA or several large companies, they can represent significant business for retail locations.

 There are several marketing companies that acquire customers for the PBM, many of them are unscrupulous, for example using tactics that make old people think they are a government insurance agency.

 So the discounts GoodRx is showing you is the discount that the PBM has negotiated with that individual pharmacy network (Walgreens, CVS, etc.) on behalf of their customers (RxGroup’s).
 The PBM makes money by charging the pharmacy a pre-negotiated “transaction fee” which is baked into the prescription cost.
-To incentive the marketing partners, the PBM also gives them a cut of the transaction fee.
+To incentivize marketing partners, the PBM gives them a cut of the transaction fee.

-With a understanding of how these cards are backed and the revenue model, no one should ever pay for a prescription drug discount card.
+With an understanding of how these cards are backed and the revenue model, no one should ever pay for a prescription drug discount card.

-GoodRx could also be making money from coupons offered by the drug maker.
+GoodRx can also make money from coupons offered by the drug maker.
 A drug maker might offer a coupon to get customers to try a new brand of drug or variation of it.
-I assume the revenue model for manufacture coupons works in the same manner.
-A free drug coupon could mean the drug maker is paying all of the fees to the pharmacy, PBM and marketer (assuming this is legal).
-Or they could be charging the marketer a “advertising” fee equivalent to the transaction fees.
+The revenue model for manufacturer coupons works in the same manner.
+A free drug coupon could mean the drug maker is paying all of the fees to the pharmacy, PBM, and marketer (assuming this is legal).
+Or they could be paying the marketer an “advertising” fee equivalent to the transaction fees.

 <rant>Why would a pharmacy accept these discount cards?
-Because they rip you off and can make a profit while reducing a $200 drug to $50.
-God knows what debauchery goes on in this industry.
+Because they rip you off and can make a profit while reducing a $200 drug to $50?
+No idea.

 Another way these marketers make money is by selling your data.
 When you sign up with the marketer you provide them with personal information.
 Additionally, when you have a prescription filled that information is sent to the PBM and the marketer as well.
 If you buy a cholesterol drug, the marketer could resell your data to a manufacture of cholesterol drugs as a lead.
 Or to a data broker who does the same.